Summwer/pro-pnj-bkz/README.rst

    python=PYTHON3 ./bootstrap.sh -j 30 #threads for compiling
    ./rebuild.sh --noyr -j 30 #threads for compiling

 Before implement our code, please follow the compile guidance in the topic **G6K - GPU Tensor** We add some files in `G6K - GPU Tensor`(https://github.com/WvanWoerden/G6K-GPU-Tensor) to run a two-step mode for solving u-SVP problem in G6K-GPU with a blocksize selection method.
-One should first generate the blocksize strategy in https://github.com/Summwer/lwe-estimator-with-pnjbkz/tree/main/cpp.
-Then run the following command:
+One can generate the reduction strategy and solve the LWE instance through the reduction strategy by running the following command:

 .. code-block:: bash

     source ./activate
-    python lwe_challenge_last_pump.py 40 --lwe/alpha 0.025 --threads 32 --gpus 2 --verbose True --pump/down_sieve True --pump/saturation_error "skip" --bkz/blocksizes "[(89,9,1),(114,10,1)]"
+    python ProPnjBKZ_for_lwe.py 40 --lwe/alpha 0.025 --threads 32 --gpus 2 --verbose True --pump/down_sieve True --float_type "dd" --strategy_method "enumbs" --load_lwe "lwe_challenge"

-It means that use blocksize strategy `(beta,J,tours) in [(91,8,1),(104,8,1)]`, 32 threads and 2 gpus to solve LWE challenge with `(n,alpha) = (40,0.025)`.
+It means that use blocksize strategy generation algorithm EnumBS(three choices: enumbs, bssav1, bssav2), 32 threads and 2 gpus to solve LWE challenge with `(n,alpha) = (40,0.025)` in float_type "dd".

+By the way, for the practical test, the blocksize and jump strategy is only optimized in our machine with Intel Xeon 5128 16c 32@2.3GHz, 1.48T RAM and NVIDIA Geforce RTX 3090 * 2.
+If you want to generate your optimized blocksize and jump strategy (but also has a speedup effect) in your machine, you should test the practical cost model for you machine and modify the data in the function `get_k1_k2_pump` and `get_k1_k2_pnj` in `cost.cpp` file.
+For convenience, one can also generate the strategy using a theoretical cost model, just set the `cost_model = 1`.

-We've given some instances in `implement_low_dim.sh` to solve LWE challenge with strategy in default g6k, bssa, or enumbs and obtain the cost information in Table 4.
-It stores the test result in the folder `lwechal-test`.
+We run the experiment in `implement_low_dim_qd.sh`(qd float_type) and `implement_low_dim_dd.sh`(dd float_type) to solve LWE challenge with strategy in default g6k, bssa, or enumbs and obtain the cost information in Table 1.
+It stores the test result in the folder `lwechal-test-qd` and `lwechal-test-dd`.
+We also run an experiment in `implement_lwe_instance.sh` to test the cost of LWE instances among the above three solvers while with growth of $n$ in "dd" float_type, the experiment result is stored in the folder `lwechal-instance-test-dd`.
+All the above result shows the cost of T(ProPnjBKZ(EnumBS))<=T(ProPnjBKZ(BSSA))<T(default G6K).

 The LWE instance in detail, including the actual basis quality(we regard "slope" as a basis quality representation) and actual cost(in practical cost model with threads = 32 and gpus = 2 * (RTX3090 GPU) (sec)) after each pnj-BKZ(beta,J,tours) reduction, also obatained from the above code.
 We select the process information of LWE challenge ($40,0.030$)  as 'Practical' column in Table 5.

 .. code-block:: bash

-    ./implement_low_dim.sh
+    ./implement_low_dim_qd.sh

 Call